 Our COVID-19 Protocol for entrance into the building:

 If you have a found animal, please Facebook message, email, or call first.
 We will get back to you as soon as we are able.
-We will be doing all interactions curbside, outside the building.
+We can do interactions curbside, outside the building if desired.
 We will give more specific instructions over the phone.

-Due to not being able to do adoptions, our funds coming in are drastically reduced.
-If you would like to donate at this time please do so through our website PchsMN.org.
+Our funds coming in are drastically reduced due to Covid-19.
+If you would like to donate at this time please do so through our donate button.
 We are set up through PayPal and would greatly appreciate any donations.

-We have four part-time employees and some very dedicated volunteers that donate their time and money to the needs of our furry friends.
-Our goal is to prevent cruelty to animals, provide for the welfare of animals and to promote public education for responsible pet ownership.
+We have six part-time employees and some very dedicated volunteers that donate their time and money to the needs of our furry friends.
+Our goal is to provide for the welfare of animals and to promote public education for responsible pet ownership.

 Pope County Humane Society was established in 1985 and incorporated in 1987.
-We are a 501(c)3 non-profit organization, dedicated to caring for lost, abandoned and stray animals.
-Seeing a need for energetic, nonprofit to support our community's animal, we formed our organization to provide sensible solutions.
+We are a 501(c)3 non-profit organization, dedicated to caring for lost, abandoned, and stray animals.
+Seeing a need for an energetic nonprofit to support our community's animals, we formed our organization to provide solutions for animals in need.
 We've grown considerably since then, all thanks to the helping hands of this amazing community!

-Your support and contributions will enable us to meet our goals and improve conditions at the shelter.
+Your support and contributions will enable us to meet the needs of each animal and improve conditions at the shelter.
 Every little bit helps us provide a safe place for the animals that come in to our care at PCHS.